-However, renting to roommates may require some extra attention, especially when it comes to tenant screening, lease agreements or security deposits and ongoing payments.
+Renting to roommates may require some extra attention, especially when it comes to tenant screening, lease agreements or security deposits and ongoing payments.
 We’ll try to shed some light on the subject here.

 Roommates on the lease

-As a landlord you should make sure you get all adult tenants on the lease.
+As a landlord, you should make sure you get all adult tenants on the lease.
 Do not allow just one tenant to rent, with the understanding there will be roommates.
-Sub-leases are find, but as the landlord you need to know who is in the rental and have the proper information in the event of an eviction or other related events.
+Sub-leases are fine, but as the landlord you need to know who is in the rental and have the proper information in the event of an eviction or other related events.
 Each roommate has a responsibility for caring for the property, so ensuring they have all signed the lease and know if damages occur that the deposit may be forfeited.

-Lease Invoicing and ongoing payments
+Lease invoicing and ongoing payments

 When talking about roommate invoicing, there are two types of it - separate and combined.
-Separate invoicing means that tenants are individually responsible for portions of rent and other invoices and a separate lease is created for every roommate.
+Separate invoicing means that tenants are individually responsible for portions of rent and other invoices, and a separate lease is created for every roommate.
 This would be for roommates who live in the same house, but have separate leases and therefore pay separately.
-This is most common on University campuses.
+This is most common on university campuses.

 Respectively, combined invoicing foresees that tenants are collectively responsible for the whole rent amount and other invoices.
 You may edit the lease and add a tenant anytime, but once you’ve chosen the roommate invoicing type, you will not be able to change it.
 Combined invoicing is for roommates such as husband and wife who both want an account but pay the same rent invoice.
-All roommates that are invoiced in a combined manner see the same invoices and can see who paid rent when.
+All roommates that are invoiced in a combined manner see the same invoices and can see who paid rent.

 To get step-by-step instructions, go to: